Long-Term Effects of Domestic Violence

 Basically, these particular effects can carry with them consequences in everyday relationships as well.

 When the symptoms frequently return, they tend to become pathological.
-These could be depression or suicidal tendencies.
+This could lead to depression or suicidal tendencies.

 Permanent physical disability

-This disability should be viewed with an attitude less based on medical diagnosis but based on physical diagnosis.
+This disability should be viewed with an attitude based on physical diagnosis and less based on medical diagnosis.

 Other consequences of gender violence are: